developmentseed/osm-coverage-tiles/README.md

-# OSM population tiles
+# OSM road/building coverage by tiles

-Get the tiles from the urban areas according to OpenStreetMap data.
+This is a script to get the road and buildings coverage by tiles using the OpenStreetMap data.

 # Usage

 ```
-osmpt <file.mbtiles> --zoom=15 > output.json
+osmcov <file.mbtiles> --zoom=15 > output.json
 ```

 #### Arguments:

 - `zoom`, It should be the same zoom as the mbtiles.
-- `bbox`  We could pass this parameter to reduce the size of evaluation
+- `bbox`  We could pass this parameter to reduce the size of evaluation.

-# Install
+# Installation

 ```
 $ git clone git@github.com:Rub21/osm-population-tiles.git